Robert and Barbara Gold launch public health innovation competition

 “More than just a saying, ‘Giving begets giving’ is a way of life for truly enlightened individuals.
 Establishing this award stimulates potential supporters to reflect on their own meaningful connection to the university and the School of Public Health, to the welfare of future generations, and to their own personal legacies,” Dean Boris D. Lushniak wrote in a thank you letter to the Golds.
 “By leading as you’ve done, others will follow because we give to what matters most to us.”

 The Gold Award will be presented on March 28th from 12 - 2 p.m. in the Friedgen Family Student Lounge (SPH 2236).

-The deadline to apply for the first Robert S. and Barbara A. Gold Public Health Innovation Award is February 13, 2018 by 5 p.m. est. To apply, see the Overview and Nomination Requirements below.
+The deadline to apply for the first Robert S. and Barbara A. Gold Public Health Innovation Award has been extended to 5pm on Wednesday March 7th.
+To apply, see the Overview and Nomination Requirements below.